The NBFC (Non-Banking Finance Company) segment has grown up in size & complexity over the a...

 Where there is any change in management, NBFC is required to submit an application to Reserve Bank of India on the letterhead of the Company, along with the requisite documents:

 When there is any sale, transfer of ownership, merger or any Change in management of NBFCs, a public notice shall be given at least 30 days prior.
 Such public notice shall be given by the concerned NBFC as well as the other party to the transaction.
-The notice should be published in 2 newspapers, of which one should be in the English language and other in a regional language where the register office of the company is situated.
+The notice should be published in 2 newspapers, of which one should be in the English language and other in a regional language where the registered office of the company is situated.
 The Notice should clearly specify the intention of such a change in management.

 The proposed directors/shareholders of the company should provide appropriate information in Annexures provided by Reserve Bank of India.
 This information should be completely and accurately filled.
 Any incomplete information will be rejected and the approval process may be delayed.